 My Audio Signal Chain: The most common way I record is just the Bass Guitar -> Ditto Looper -> [Strymon Timeline / Big Sky] Stereo out => Apollo twin interface -> Logic Pro.

 With Mastering: In Logic Pro I use Isotope’s Ozone mastering software to master all audio tracks to commercial levels.
 In Ozone I add single band gentle compression (<1.4:1) and use the limiter to maximize the levels.
 I never push too hard into the limiter, just so the peaks are limited.
-Sometimes I forego the external effects pedals, plug the bass directly into the Apollo Twin and use Reverb and delay plugins inside logic, it just depends on what the piece calls for.
+Sometimes I forego the external effects pedals, plug the bass directly into the Apollo Twin or use the REDDI tube DI and use Reverb / delay plugins inside logic, it just depends on what the piece calls for.

 Without Mastering: Sometimes I skip mastering and just use the Strymon OBP-1 Compressor -> [Strymon Timeline / Big Sky] Stereo out => Apollo